sparkplug619/esp32_xiaomi_m365/README.md

 - Supports different Screen Languages, Miles/Kilometers, Wheel Sizes, 10/12s batteries
 - Alerts for Low Battery, ESC, BMS Temperature, Cell-Voltage Monitoring,...

-This code also runs on ESP8266, but has a bug (see issues) and currently i'm using preferences class to store settings which is not available for ESP8266 (wrapper for nvram would be needed).
-I'm not gonna fix the esp8266 bug or develop any new features for it, so if you want u can fix the bugs, i'm happy to merge your PR.

 # Details
 - Telnet on Port 36523 with different Screens
 - Telnet on Port 36524 with raw byte dump from M365 Bus ("read only")